Awesomej26/Awesomej26.github.io/_posts/2018-09-11-Introduction-to-IT.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will ensure that we have made sure that we are in the coding area rather than the editor and that the arm has been reset into its starting position.</td>
+    <td>I will ensure that we SAVE our work inbetween coding because last week it crashed!</td>
   </tr>
 </table>